by Coach Edith - July 3, 2025

 You undercharge—not because you want to, but because you can’t prove the value you're worth.

-You start wondering if you need to add more—another certification, project management skills, or maybe switch to another platform.
+You start wondering if you need to add more—another certification, project management skills, or maybe switch to another platform or career.

 That’s the trap.